IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I can calculate the motions of the heavenly bodies, but not the madness of the people.”

+>“That one body may act upon another at a distance through a vacuum without the mediation of anything else, by and through which their action and force may be conveyed from one another, is to me so great an absurdity that, I believe, no man who has in philosophic matters a competent faculty of thinking could ever fall into it.”

 >“I do not love to be dunned [pestered] and teased by foreigners about mathematical things...”
 [This was the reason why he sent his solution to the [Brachistochrone problem](https://en.wikipedia.org/wiki/Brachistochrone_curve){:target="_blank"} anonymously.]

 >“I have studied these things — you have not.”[^NewtonAtheism]